samlipworth/SNP-IT/README.md

 # SNP-IT

+**NB SNP-IT has been re-farctored by Phill Fowler and Michael Hall - this version is now depricated and no longer maintained.
+Please see https://github.com/philipwfowler/snpit for the most recent version**

 Whole genome SNP based identification of members of the Mycobacterium tuberculosis complex

 SNP-IT allows rapid speciation of fasta files of genomes alligned to NC000962